16 Procrastination Examples Destroying Your Life

 This is an insane amount of time.

-So I need to physically get up out of bed to turn it off, reducing the temptation to fall back asleep and waste more time.
+To break this cycle, I started placing my alarm device in another room.
+So, I need to physically get up out of bed to turn it off, reducing the temptation to fall back asleep and waste more time.

 With this little trick, you’ll avoid negative emotions and start your day as a high achiever.